babylon.engine.simulation

 Facade class for running multi-tick simulations with history preservation.

-class babylon.engine.simulation.Simulation(initial_state, config, observers=None, defines=None)[source]
+class babylon.engine.simulation.Simulation(initial_state, config, observers=None, defines=None, tensor_registry=None, calculator_overrides=None)[source]

 Bases: object